These are the toughest remaining games for undefeated San Diego State | NCAA.com

 San Diego State's pursuit of perfection begs the question: What is its toughest remaining regular-season game?

-With eight remaining conference games for the Aztecs, which singular game poses the biggest threat of a loss?
+With seven remaining conference games for the Aztecs, which singular game poses the biggest threat of a loss?

-Here's the answer – along with a few other games to circle.
+Their next game is at home to host reigning Mountain West champion Utah State.

+As of Tuesday afternoon, the Aggies are ranked just outside of the top 50 on kenpom.com thanks to an unselfish offense that takes care of the ball and gets to the free throw line, and attacks the boards on defense.
+They're led by guard Sam Merrill (18.1 ppg, 4.6 rpg, 3.7 apg), forward Justin Bean (13.2 ppg, 10.3 rpg) and center Neemias Queta (11.4 ppg, 5.9 rpg).

 TOP(PIN) OF THE LAND: Meet college basketball's best player that fans need to know more about